 We all know the importance of good health for children.
-What can we do to make this school year a healthy one for our kids?
+What can you do to make this school year a healthy one for your kids?

 Here are 10 ideas: